YourturnGaming/SCLBot/README.md

 I would like to thank the following people:

-- Fungus: His Tastybot has been a source of inspiration for most of the features, and his help with coding problems has been invaluable to make this bot.
+- ProditorMagnus: His TMBot has been a source of inspiration for most of the features, and his help with coding problems has been invaluable to make this bot.
-- TAT, Origin and other Litebot contributors: Their Litebot has inspired features like Roulette.
+- Trigstur, and other TMBot contributors: Their TMBot has inspired features like Roulette.
-- Henchman: Never knew this undertaking would give me a friend too.
+- TitanMusic | Developer: Never knew this undertaking would give me a friend too.

 |Language | Translator|
 |:------:|:---------:|